python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6a_for_loops.md

 # temperatures are above freezing and how many are below freezing.
 ```

 Often, you may work with related sets of data.
-For example, imagine a list of instructors, their ages, and their years of experience.
-One way to express this information is a list of lists:
+For example, imagine a list of instructors that includes their names, ages, and years of experience.
+One way to express this data is a list of lists:

 ```python3
 # 23a